mgualdron/ncount/README.md

 make ncount
 ```

-Copy the binary somewhere in your path, like:
+Move the binary somewhere in your path, like:

 ```
-cp ncount ~/bin
+mv ncount ~/bin
 ```

 ## Why?